onurkj19/Apex/PRO_PLAN_SETUP.md

 1. **In Vercel Dashboard:**
    - Go to your project settings
    - Navigate to "Domains"
-   - Add your custom domain: `xn--apex-gerste-0hb.ch`
+   - Add your custom domain: `apex-gerüste.ch`
-   - Add the www subdomain: `www.xn--apex-gerste-0hb.ch`
+   - Add the www subdomain: `www.apex-gerüste.ch`

 2. **DNS Configuration:**
    - Add these DNS records to your domain provider: